 - Absolutely no consumption of alcohol will be allowed on the course, including spectators.

-- Eye and ear protection is mandatory for everyone on the course, including spectators.
+- Eye and ear protection are mandatory for everyone on the course, including spectators.

 - No unsupervised children on the range.